 A health care Power of Attorney provides great peace of mind.
 It assures you that your personal medical care will be managed according to your wishes, even if you are unable to express them yourself.
 Additionally, a durable Power of Attorney seamlessly remains in effect if the named principal becomes mentally or physically incapacitated.
 Some POA documents stipulate they cannot be activated until a doctor you designate has made a professional assessment that you are no longer capable to make your own decisions.

-The experienced attorneys at Cordell Planning Partners can help you design a health care Power of Attorney agreement to address whatever issues and concerns you are facing.
+The experienced attorneys at TuckerAllen can help you design a health care Power of Attorney agreement to address whatever issues and concerns you are facing.
 We also can make your POA part of a comprehensive estate plan to help protect you and your assets for the future.